 - Finally, the law includes a 24-hour waiting period for a woman who is seeking an abortion.
 This provision ensures that profit-minded abortion businesses cannot pressure a woman into an abortion without giving her time to consider the risks, consequences, and alternatives.

 All these provisions are commonsense protections for women.
 Before deciding to proceed with a serious and dangerous procedure such as abortion, women have a right to know the basic facts about it.
-But two abortion businesses—including Planned Parenthood—and an abortion provider don’t want to comply with the law, which threatens their profits.

 Planned Parenthood prioritizes profit over women’s health

 Every woman deserves to have all the information she needs to make a life-affirming choice for both her unborn child and herself.
-Kansas’s law helps ensure that women cannot be tricked or pressured into an abortion but rather are informed about the risks and all their options, just as they should be about any other major procedure.
+Kansas’s law helps ensure that women will not be tricked or pressured into an abortion but rather are informed about the risks and all their options, just as they should be about any other major procedure.

 By trying to skirt these commonsense protections, abortion providers have proven they prioritize their own interests over the physical or mental health of their customers.
-The court must uphold Kansas’s law to ensure that abortion providers cannot put profits over people.
+The court must uphold Kansas’s laws to ensure that abortion providers cannot put profits over people.

 Hodes & Nauser v.
 Kobach